nprapps/nprapps.github.com/_posts/2014-09-08-how-to-setup-the-npr-app-template-for-you-and-your-news-org.markdown

 ## Cloning the template

 All of our projects start and end in version control, so the first thing to do for your project is to fork [our app template](https://github.com/nprapps/app-template) so you have a place for all of your defaults when you use the app template for more projects.
+This is going to be the place where all of your app template projects begin.
+When you want to start a new project, you clone your *fork* of the app template.

 Once that is done, clone your fork to your local machine so we can start changing some defaults.

 ```
 git clone git@github.com:$YOUR_GITHUB_USERNAME/app-template.git